 Did you know that not all text messages are created equal?
 In fact, there is such a disparity between the two types of text messaging available to groups and organizations, that we thought it best to write an entire post about the differences.
-Hopefully this will help to not only educate our current users, but also our future users that are doing their research into the different group text messaging websites currently available.
+Hopefully, this will help to not only educate our current users but also our future users that are doing their research into the different group text messaging websites currently available.

 The first thing to do is to clarify and define the two different types of text messaging.
-These differences are very clear and stem from the method these messages are sent from the website to the cell phone provider (AT&T, Verizon etc.)
+These differences are very clear and stem from the method these messages are sent from the website to the cell phone provider (AT&T, Verizon, etc.)

-The first method which is commonly refereed to as “Email To SMS” or “Standard Delivery” text messaging is technically called “Simple Mail Transfer Protocol” or SMTP.
-To send a text message via the SMTP method, all one must do is attach their phone number to the beginning of of the carriers SMTP email address and send it just like any other email.
+The first method which is commonly referred to as “Email To SMS” or “Standard Delivery” text messaging is technically called “Simple Mail Transfer Protocol” or SMTP.
+To send a text message via the SMTP method, all one must do is attach their phone number to the beginning of the carrier’s SMTP email address and send it just like any other email.
 To give you an example, I have a Verizon phone and their SMTP email address is “@vtext.com”.
 To send myself a text message, all I have to do is send an email with my mobile number attached to the front of that address (i.e. firstname.lastname@example.org) and whatever I put in the body of that email will appear on my phone.

 The second method which is commonly referred to as “Short Code” or “Express” text messaging is technically called “Short Message Peer-to-Peer Protocol” or SMPP.
 This is the preferred method as it is used when you are sending text messages back and forth between a friend on your own mobile phone.
-These messages go through the carrier’s cell network as compared to the carriers email network with SMTP.
+These messages go through the carrier’s cell network as compared to the carrier’s email network with SMTP.

 2. Message Speed: SMTP is not a direct connection to carriers and as a result, messages are extremely slow and are in no way guaranteed to end up at the destination.
 We have seen messages sent through the SMTP gateway take 24-48 hours to reach their destination.
-On the other hand, SMPP has priority routing and is guaranteed to be much faster rate with a 99% success rate.
+On the other hand, SMPP has priority routing and is guaranteed to be a much faster rate with a 99% success rate.
 From our experience, it’s very rare to not see SMPP messages received within a few seconds of sending them.

-3. Legal issues: The SMTP gateway was only built for personal use, and carriers have made it very clear that any use of this gateway for commercial purposes are in direct violations of their terms of service.
+3. Legal issues: The SMTP gateway was only built for personal use, and carriers have made it very clear that any use of this gateway for commercial purposes is in direct violation of their terms of service.
 In addition to the carriers not allowing commercial messaging through their SMTP gateway, the Federal Communications Commission (FCC) adopted rules that prohibit sending unwanted commercial SMTP messages to wireless devices.
 With the FCC governing these messages, any violations would be considered a federal offense and punishable by the full extent of the law.

 5. Look & feel of messages: Plain and simple, SMTP messages look cluttered and extremely unprofessional.
 To illustrate this point, check out the image below that puts both SMPP and SMTP messages side by side for you to compare with your own eyes.